GroverAruquipa/GroverAruquipa.github.io/_tabs/research.md

-currency market, using deep learning techniques combined with reinforced learning, profit is obtained using databases extracted from recent years, the results found are analyzed, such as the loss function, compensation and behavior. of the system.
+currency market, using deep learning techniques combined with reinforced learning, profit is obtained using databases extracted from recent years, the results found are analyzed, such as the loss function, compensation and behavior.
+Of the system.

 <img src="../media/papers/trading/rewards_1.png" width="50%">